 It may be through our family heritage of stories, or the types of food and meals we enjoy together, through engaging everyday conversations with others, or the places where we travel too.
 1. Take the time to have students generate interview questions, and allow students to interview a local Community Influencer that has contributed to a greater good in their immediate world.
 Make sure students include a question to ask about what types of food, places or people that the Community Influencer remembers most about enjoyed as a child, to bring about an interesting storytelling element of their past history of their why.
 2. MaKey MaKey Christmas Lights! - Instructables.
 Surfing Scratcher.

-Apprendre à utiliser les outils Google avec l'extension officielle "Training for Google Apps".
-Evernote, OneNote, and Beyond: The 12 Best Note-Taking Apps.
+10 Presentation Tools to Win Over Your Audience.
+Robotique.
+Apprendre à utiliser les outils Google avec l'extension officielle "Training for Google Apps" Evernote, OneNote, and Beyond: The 12 Best Note-Taking Apps.
 Where do you put your thoughts, your ideas, or the name of a movie someone recommended?

 If you write them down or otherwise capture them, you get an accurate record that you can always refer to rather than rely on a faulty memory.
 The place to put all this information and more is in a note taking app.
 Note taking apps are the digital equivalent of notebooks, and because they're digital, they can do more for you than paper ever could.
 For starters, note taking apps can store your notes in the cloud and sync them across multiple devices.
 As long as you have the internet, you have your notes.
 Editor's Note: Originally published in October 2015 by author Jimmy Daly and then updated in April 2017, we've updated this post with new selections and app descriptions.
 What Makes a Great Note Taking App?
 Bionic Arduino – Introduction to Microcontrollers with Arduino.
 Bionic Arduino is a set of four 3-hour classes in November 2007 hosted by Machine Project and taught by Tod E.